Sixaxis: Lack of vibration capability

 Sony announced that because of the included motion sensors, the vibration feature of previous PlayStation controllers was removed, stating that the vibration would interfere with motion-sensing.
 This therefore made the PS3 wireless controller feel light to players accustomed to heavier controllers such as the DualShock.
 Haptics developer Immersion Corporation, which had successfully sued Sony for patent infringement, expressed skepticism of Sony's rationale, with company president Victor Viegas stating in an interview, "I don't believe it's a very difficult problem to solve, and Immersion has experts that would be happy to solve that problem for them", under the condition that Sony withdraw its appeal of the patent infringement ruling.
-The Wii Remote, another contemporary motion controller, was able to incorporate vibration.
 Immersion later emphasized compatibility with motion-sensing when introducing its next-generation vibration feedback technology, TouchSense.
+The Wii Remote, another contemporary motion controller that was released the same year as the PlayStation 3, was able to incorporate vibration; these vibration designs didn't fall into Immersion and Sony's patent infringement lawsuit as their implementation of vibration technology uses a different design.

 Subsequent statements from Sony were dismissive of the arguments from Immersion, with SCEA Senior VP of Marketing Peter Dille stating, "It seems like the folks at Immersion are looking to sort of negotiate through the press and try to make their case to us … we've talked about how there's a potential for that rumble to interfere with the Sixaxis controller."

-However, in a press release made some eight months later, Phil Harrison, Sony's president of worldwide studios, said he didn't see a need for Sony's controllers to have rumble noting that rumble was the "last generation feature" and that he thought "motion sensitivity is [the next-generation feature]."
-He added that rumble and other forms of feedback would continue to be valuable for certain types of games, but that it would likely come from third-party controllers.
-Sony later decided to include rumble functionality in their DualShock 3 controller.
+However, in a press release made some eight months later, Phil Harrison, Sony's president of Worldwide Studios at the time, said he didn't see a need for Sony's controllers to have rumble, noting that it was the "last generation feature" and that he thought "motion sensitivity is [the next-generation feature]."
+He added that rumble and other forms of feedback would continue to be valuable for certain types of games, however that would most likely come from third-party controllers.

+In the end, Sony would later decide to include rumble functionality in their DualShock 3 controller after finally settling on the lawsuit in early 2007.